nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### Running on a local machine behind NAT with no fixed IP address

 Your ISP has to be IPv6 ready if you want to run a mix node on your local machine.
 Sadly, in 2020, most of them are not and you won't get an IPv6 address by default from your ISP.
-Usually it is a extra paid service or they simply don't offer it.
+Usually it is an extra paid service or they simply don't offer it.

 Before you begin, check if you have IPv6 [here](https://test-ipv6.cz/) or by running command explained in the [section above](./troubleshooting.md#no-ipv6-connectivity).
 If not, then don't waste your time to run a node which won't ever be able to mix any packet due to this limitation.
 Call your ISP and ask for IPv6, there is a plenty of it for everyone!